Spend 4 Minutes To Learn

 Sports betting odds are pretty regional.
 American sportsbooks tend to use American Odds, European markets and other markets around the world prefer decimal odds, while British bookmakers are fond of fractional odds.

 As the name suggests, fractional odds are odds that are written in the form of fractions.
-Though this format may not be as straightforward as the other two, it’s definitely a quick and easy format once you accustom yourself to it.
+Though this format may not be as straightforward as the other two, it’s definitely a quick and easy format once you become accustomed to it.

 One major misconception that many people have regarding fractional odds is that they are extremely hard to read and understand.